joeyblake/PHPeacefulBitly/README.md

 PHPeacefulBitly
 ===============

-An almost featured peaceful bit.ly API wrapper for PHP.
+An *almost* fully featured, bit.ly API wrapper for PHP.
 Including oAuth endpoint.
 Rolled up into a Simple Bitly object, minimal configuration.

 Enjoy, ask questions, add to it, thanks.
 All available api functions are in order appearing [here](http://dev.bitly.com/api.html)